Signed in as:

 Cease and Desist - Now

 An All Star Mom serves on an Executive Board of a large community baseball organization.
 She offered her wisdom.
-Conflicts will arise in any organization.
+'Conflicts will arise in any organization.
 It is the responsibility of leaders to resolve them.
 Disagreements often have strong emotions attached.
 We ask people to slow it down and take a breath.
 We bring the parties together face to face.
 We ask each to check their anger and their ego at the door.
 People find out they have much more in common than they knew.
-Positive outcomes are the goal.
-That's leadership.
+Positive outcomes are the goal.'
+That's what some expect from leadership.
 Its the same approach any of us that have coached used as well.

-Third Party Efforts Have Not Made Headway So Far
+Third Party Efforts Have Not Made Headway

 Third parties came forward on a mission to bring the parties (the All Star guys and the Board Officers) together hoping to resolve matters in a positive way.
 After all, its just baseball.
-Everyone involved has been committed to Legion ball for their baseball lives.
+Everyone involved has been committed to Legion ball for their entire baseball lives.
 We were asked "What sort of example do you set for the boys and parents when adults won't resolve differences?
 Do you want anger and misunderstanding to be your legacy?
 Umm.
-Actually no.
+Actually not.

 Legion All Stars stood as the only new program offering in Minnesota.
+It grew quickly became the feature event to conclude the summer Legion baseball season..
 It touched communities across the entire state.
-People were excited abhout it and had more ideas to find more opportunities with Legion Baseball.
-Here is who is disadvantaged by killing Legion All Stars:
+People were excited about All Stars and offered more ideas to expand playing opportunities within Legion Baseball.

 Nebraska has been cited as one of the best organized and managed Legion Baseball programs in the country.
 It is not by accident.
 Features include professional management with an Assistant Adjutant employed to supervise all Legion sponsored activities to a volunteer board that is elected by area coaches with four year terms to open coaches meetings and a web portal to facilitate communications.
 Open collaboration has been critical to Nebraska success.